GeZhouyang/FSD/README.md

 ## Fast Stokesian Dynamics (FSD)

-Original authors: Andrew M. Fiore & James W. Swan (MIT)
+Original authors: Andrew M. Fiore & James W. Swan (MIT) [1].

->  Note: The original FSD code contains some errors in the lubrication, mobility and Brownian calculations.
+>  Note: The original FSD code contains errors in the lubrication, mobility, precondition and Brownian calculations.
->  Also, there was a bug causing memory leaks in the preconditioner.
 >  This version fixes those issues and tries to improve the overall performance and clarity.
->  However, there could always be more bugs, so if you found any please do not hesitate to contact me.
+>  Furthermore, the solver has been adapted to simulate active suspensions of squirmers based on the *Active Stokesian Dynamics* framework,
+>  see Refs.
+[2-3] for details.

 A brief summary of the main files is given below.
 Main structure: